MicrosoftDocs/minecraft-creator/creator/Documents/PackagingAWorldTemplate.md

 # Packaging a World Template

-In this tutorial you will learn the following:
+In this article, you will learn the following:

 > [!div class="checklist"]
 >